RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 - The columns of a character table are also orthogonal to each other.

 - The first column of the character table, corresponds to the identity element and represents the dimensions of the irreducible representation in the corresponding row.

+- Characters of two representations are same iff they are equivalent.

+- The character table is a square matrix.
+The number of equivalence classes of a group is equal to the number of its irreducible represenatations

+- $$\sum d_i^2 = |G|$$ where $$d_i$$ is the dimension of an irreducible representation, $$\rho_i$$ of group G

+-